This episode is titled, “The Spreading Tree “

 Tracking the expansion of the Faith into Europe, we pick up the report of the early church historian Eusebius who said by the middle of the 3rd C the Church at Rome had a bishop, 46 elders, 7 deacons with 7 assistants, 42 acolytes which we can think of as “interns,” 50 readers, exorcists, & ushers; & 1500 widows & poor who were under its care.
-So from these numbers we can guesstimate the actual membership of the Church at about 50,000 or 1/20th of the population of the City.
-The strength of Christianity in Rome is confirmed by the enormous extent of the catacombs where the Christians were buried.
+From these numbers we guesstimate the actual membership of the Church at about 50,000 or 1/20th of the City’s population.
+The strength of Christianity in Rome is confirmed by the enormous extent of the catacombs where Christians were buried.

-From Rome the church spread to all the cities of Italy.
-The first Roman synod we know was held in the mid-2nd C. and had 12 bishops in attendance.
-A century later there were 60 bishops in attendance.
+From Rome, the church spread to all the cities of Italy.
+The first Roman synod we know of was held in the mid-2nd C and had 12 bishops in attendance.
+A century later there were 60.

 Spain was most likely reached with the Faith in the 2nd C. The Council of Elvira in 306 saw 19 bishops assemble to catch up and discuss the work of their various provinces.
-The apostle Paul once formed the plan of a missionary journey to Spain, and according to Clement of Rome he preached there, if we understand that country to be meant by “the limit of the West,” to which he says that Paul carried the gospel.
+The apostle Paul once formed the plan of a missionary journey to Spain, and according to Clement of Rome he did preach there.

 Irenæus reported that the Gospel had been preached to the Germans and several other Northern tribes but he likely meant just those portions of Northern Europe that had been brought under Roman control.

-Although it’s a bit of a mystery why the North African Tertullian would know, he said the Faith had taken root in Britain by the end of the 2nd C. As we’ll see in a later episode, the Celtic church existed in England, Ireland, & Scotland, quite independently of Rome, long before the conversion of the Anglo-Saxons by the Roman missionary Augustine.
-In fact, that early Celtic church sent missionaries to Germany, France, & the Low Countries well before the Italian outreach arrived there.
-In the mid-8th C, the Venerable Bede reported that abt the yr 167 the British king Lucius asked the bishop of Roman bishop to send missionaries.
+Although it’s a bit of a mystery why the North African Tertullian would know, he said the Faith had taken root in Britain by the end of the 2nd C. As we’ll see in a later episode, the Celtic church existed in England, Ireland, & Scotland, quite independent of Rome, long before the conversion of the Anglo-Saxons by the Roman missionary Augustine.
+In fact, that early Celtic church sent missionaries to Germany, France, & the Low Countries well before the Italian outreach.
+In the mid-8th C, the Venerable Bede reported that about the year 167 the British king Lucius asked the bishop of Rome to send missionaries.
 Then, at the Council of Arles in 314, British bishops from York, London & Colchester, were in attendance.

 The Sassanids gladly applied the principle that the enemy of my enemy is my friend.
-And that meant from the late 2nd thru 3rd C. as Christians were being persecuted in the Roman Empire, they were welcomed to the East by the Sassanids.
+And that meant from the late 2nd thru 3rd C, as Christians were being persecuted in the Roman Empire, they were welcomed to the East by the Sassanids.
 The church sprang up and grew rapidly all over Mesopotamia & Persia in what today we know as Iran.
-Some of the greatest cultural achievements of the Faith during the 3rd C. were in this Persian church.
-But when Constantine embraced Christianity and the Church moved into the position of political favor in the Roman west, you can guess what that meant for the church in the regions controlled by the Sassanids.
-Still, this eastern church had developed its own unique culture, and instead of moving back west to join the church of the Byzantine-Romans world, persecution pushed it even further east, all the way to China.
+Some of the greatest cultural achievements of the Faith during the 3rd C were in this Persian church.
+But when Constantine embraced Christianity and the Church moved into the position of political favor in the Roman west, you may guess what that meant for the Church in the regions controlled by the Sassanids.
+Still, this eastern church had developed its own unique culture, and instead of moving back west to join the church of the Byzantine-Roman world, persecution pushed it even further east, all the way to China.